user-simon/biss/README.md

 The parser supports function/operator overloading, based on the number of arguments, though the only implemented examples of this are the arithmetic negation operator and the subtraction operator which share the identifier `-`.

 Operators and functions are largely equivalent, the only real difference being that operators may be parsed according to their priority whereas functions have the de-facto priority of `L1`.
-If you were so inclined, you could call a function with the operator syntax, and an operator with the function syntax:
+If we were so inclined, we could call an operator with the function syntax, and a function with the operator syntax:

 ```
 > *(2, 3)